Nitin-Malik27/AtliQ-Grands-Hotel-Chain---Data-Analytics-Project-POWER-BI/README.md

 # INSIGHTS
 **AtliQ Exotica, Mumbai:**

-Highest revenue (₹210M) and average rating (4.32).
+Highest revenue (₹210M) and average rating (4.32).<br>
-Good revenue generation and customer satisfaction.
+Good revenue generation and customer satisfaction.<br>
-Replicate business model to other cities.
+Replicate business model to other cities.<br>
-Improve feedback and ratings to maintain good reputation0
+Improve feedback and ratings to maintain good reputation0<br>

 **AtliQ Exotica, Hyderabad:**
-Lowest revenue (₹47M) and average rating (2.33) and lowest RevPAR(4061.33 INR) Good service but poor revenue generation.
+Lowest revenue (₹47M) and average rating (2.33) and lowest RevPAR(4061.33 INR)<br>
+Good service but poor revenue generation.<br>
-Analyze reasons for low revenue.
+Analyze reasons for low revenue.<br>
-Improve pricing strategy.
+Improve pricing strategy.<br>

 **AtliQ palace, Mumbai:**
-highest RevPAR(10592 INR)
+highest RevPAR(10592 INR)<br>
-Average rating (4.3).
+Average rating (4.3).<br>
-Good customer satisfaction but higher ADR on weekends.
+Good customer satisfaction but higher ADR on weekends.<br>
-Implement dynamic pricing to increase revenue.
+Implement dynamic pricing to increase revenue.<br>

 **AtliQ grands :delhi**
-lowest revenue but still average rating-4.25 failed to generate good revenue,discussion with manager is necessary to realise the potential
+lowest revenue but still average rating-4.25<br>
+failed to generate good revenue,discussion with manager is necessary to realise the potential<br>

 **ADR:**
-Direct Offline booking channel has the highest ADR(12.8k).
+Direct Offline booking channel has the highest ADR(12.8k).<br>
-Direct Online booking channel has the lowest ADR (12.6k).
+Direct Online booking channel has the lowest ADR (12.6k).<br>
-Realization% is almost the same for all hotels.
+Realization% is almost the same for all hotels.<br>
-Direct Offline booking channel generates the lowest revenue.
+Direct Offline booking channel generates the lowest revenue.<br>
-'Others' booking channel generates the highest revenue.
+'Others' booking channel generates the highest revenue.<br>
-Atliq Seasons in Mumbai:
+**Atliq Seasons in Mumbai:** <br>
-Has the lowest Average Rating of 2.30.
+Has the lowest Average Rating of 2.30.<br>
-ADR is decent at around 16.5k.
+ADR is decent at around 16.5k.<br>

 **Weekends vs. Weekdays:**
-Average Daily Rate (ADR) is almost the same for both.
+Average Daily Rate (ADR) is almost the same for both.<br>
-Might indicate a lack of dynamic pricing strategy.
+Might indicate a lack of dynamic pricing strategy.<br>
-ADR for weekends should typically be higher than weekdays.
+ADR for weekends should typically be higher than weekdays.<br>
-Revenue by Hotel Category and Room Category:
+Revenue by Hotel Category and Room Category: <br>
-61.62% of revenue comes from Luxury hotels.
+61.62% of revenue comes from Luxury hotels.<br>
-38.38% of revenue comes from Business hotels.
+38.38% of revenue comes from Business hotels.<br>
-Elite room category contributes the most (32.81%).
+Elite room category contributes the most (32.81%).<br>
-Standard Classrooms contribute the least (18.11%)
+Standard Classrooms contribute the least (18.11%)<br>